makelab-kaist/makelab.github.io/_pages/publications.md

 Youngjun Cho, Andrea Bianchi, Nicolai Marquardt, and Nadia Bianchi-Berthouze.
 2016. **RealPen: Providing Realism in Handwriting Tasks on Touch Surfaces using Auditory-Tactile Feedback**.
 In Proceedings of the 29th Annual Symposium on User Interface Software and Technology (_UIST ‘16_).
 ACM, New York, NY, USA, 195-205.
 DOI: [https://doi.org/10.1145/2984511.2984550](https://doi.org/10.1145/2984511.2984550)

 Hui-Shyong Yeo, Juyoung Lee, Andrea Bianchi, and Aaron Quigley.
 2016. **WatchMI: pressure touch, twist and pan gesture input on unmodified smartwatches**.
 In Proceedings of the 18th International Conference on Human-Computer Interaction with Mobile Devices and Services (_MobileHCI ‘16_).
 ACM, New York, NY, USA, 394-399.
-DOI: [https://doi.org/10.1145/2935334.2935375](https://doi.org/10.1145/2935334.2935375) (**Honorable mention award 🏅**)
+DOI: [https://doi.org/10.1145/2935334.2935375](https://doi.org/10.1145/2935334.2935375) (**Honorable Mention Award 🏅**)

 Hui-Shyong Yeo, Juyoung Lee, Andrea Bianchi, and Aaron Quigley.
 2016. **WatchMI: applications of watch movement input on unmodified smartwatches**.
 In Proceedings of the 18th International Conference on Human-Computer Interaction with Mobile Devices and Services Adjunct (_MobileHCI ‘16_).
 ACM, New York, NY, USA, 594-598.
 DOI: [https://doi.org/10.1145/2957265.2961825](https://doi.org/10.1145/2957265.2961825)